Il Makiage: Company overview

+Online quizzes not only matched customers to products but captured significant first-party data, enabling further personalization and informing product development.

 Dmitri Kaplun is the present CEO of the company.

 Technology

-The technology uses machine learning to match user's makeup foundation shade to skin tone using data from 700 different skin-tone combinations without seeing their face.
+The company uses AI and machine learning to match users with beauty and skincare products.
 In November 2019, Il Makiage acquired Israeli artificial-intelligence company NeoWize Inc. to integrate it with their machine learning programs.
-In August 2021, the company acquired computer vision startup Voyage81 to further enhance their AI and machine learning capabilities.
+In August 2021, the company acquired computer vision startup Voyage81 to further enhance their vision, AI and machine learning capabilities.
+Il Makiage's parent company ODDITY acquired AI-based molecular discovery company Revela in June 2023.